RomaricVandycke/HPCTOOLSAI/README.md

 Function Train_with_args initialize a model of the class PimaClassifier inside the DDP.
 I Used Binary Cross entropy as Loss function and Adam as Optimizer (Commonly used in my degree..)

-to launch the code just write: sbatch DDPv3.sh
+to launch the code just write: sbatch DDPv3.sh I obtain a run time of 45seconds after 10 batch submitted

 Of Course don't forget to change the path to the csv file in the first Lines of DDPv3.py